-Can I bring my cell phone in the courthouse?
+Can I bring my cell phone inside the courthouse?

 Yes.
-Dedham allows you to bring a mobile electronic device or smartphone in the building.
-But you are strictly prohibited from using them in the courtrooms, or taking any pictures anywhere inside.
+Dedham allows you to bring a mobile electronic device or smartphone to the building.
+But you are strictly prohibited from using them in the courtrooms or taking any pictures anywhere inside.

 Where do Clerk Magistrate’s hearings happen in Dedham?